EnigmaCurry/d.rymcg.tech/nextcloud/README.md

    * postgres/
      * (contents is encrypted postgresql dump files)

-(With this structure you can use re-use this bucket for backups of other hostnames too.)
+(With this structure you can re-use this bucket for backups of other hostnames too.)

 ## Restore from backup